The valuation pairing on an upper cluster algebra: Application to factoriality of upper cluster algebras

 \begin{remark} Note that in Proposition \ref{corgls}, $\mathcal A$ is an acyclic cluster algebra.
 In this case, $\mathcal A$ coincides with its upper cluster algebra $\mathcal U$, by Proposition \ref{proacyclic}.
 So Proposition \ref{corgls} provides many upper cluster algebras which have full rank but are not factorial. \end{remark}

 Let $\mathcal U$ be the geometric upper cluster algebra with initial extended exchange matrix We know that $\mathcal U$ is a full rank cluster algebra.
 It is non-factorial, by Remark \ref{rmknonfactorial}.
-In the view point of Theorem \ref{thmcufd}, the non-factoriality of $\mathcal U$ is due to the fact that the first exchange binomial $A_{2;t_0}^3+1=(A_{2;t_0}+1)(A_{2;t_0}^2-A_{2;t_0}+1)$ of $t_0$ is not irreducible.
+From the viewpoint of Theorem \ref{thmcufd}, the non-factoriality of $\mathcal U$ is due to the fact that the first exchange binomial $A_{2;t_0}^3+1=(A_{2;t_0}+1)(A_{2;t_0}^2-A_{2;t_0}+1)$ of $t_0$ is not irreducible.

 The following is a concrete example where $\mathcal U$ is primitive but not factorial.